Look at Us (Sarina Paris song): Background and release

 Sarina Paris first came to attention in dance clubs with her 1995 single "Mystery Man", but mainstream success failed to follow.
 In 1999, while performing in Italy, A&R executive Nico Spinosa recruited Paris and signed her to a record deal, allowing her to record "Look at Us".
 Following its European release the same year, it became a club hit in Europe and the United States.
 In July 2000, the song was serviced to US radio, but it failed to make an impact.
 However, when the music director of San Francisco's KYLD radio station, "Jazzy" Jim Archer, began to air the song in September, the 18–25 female demographic began requesting the song frequently, allowing the song to spread to other stations.
+The song was subsequently re-serviced to US contemporary hit radio on 12 February 2001.

 By May 2001, 116 stations nationwide had playlisted the track.
 As a result, Paris recorded her self-titled debut album, which she finished in January 2001.
 In addition, Priority Records sent out promotional copies of Paris's next single, "Just About Enough", to dance clubs and mix-show DJs and sent Paris on tour.
 "Look at Us" was issued as a maxi-CD single in the US in March 2001 and was included as the opening track on Sarina Paris, which was released on 22 May 2001.
 In Australia, a CD single containing various remixes of "Look at Us" was issued on 8 July 2001.
 A music video was filmed to promote the single and was aired on MTV, MTV2, and Disney Channel.
 Paris also performed the song during the NBA All-Star weekend pre-game in February 2001 to a positive response.